warroyo/pbs-minikube/install.md

 ## Setup Helm

-1. create a service account for toller and a role binding. then init helm.
+1. create a service account for tiller and a role binding. then init helm.

 ```bash
 kubectl create serviceaccount -n kube-system tiller